talkhouse/noyes/docs/dsl.md

 You can expand the >>= operator out, but I think the flow is worse and there is more repetition, particularly when you have a lot of filters in sequence.
 This is perfectly valid syntax though.
-Also, this is very useful if you don't want to keep a reference to your original data.
+Also, this is very useful if you want to keep a reference to your original data.

     require 'noyes'
     pcm_data = (1..12).to_a